Brazilian Cheese Bread (Pão De Queijo)

 How to Make Brazilian Cheese Bread

-• Heat Ingredients: Warm milk, oil, and salt in a saucepan until it begins to simmer.
+1. In a saucepan, warm the milk, oil, and salt until it begins to simmer.
 Remove from heat.

-• Add Flour: Gradually mix in tapioca flour until fully incorporated and dough is grainy and gelatinous.
+1. Gradually stir in tapioca flour until the dough becomes grainy and gelatinous.

-• Mix Ingredients: Transfer the dough to a stand mixer with paddle attachment.
-Beat the dough at medium speed until smooth and cooled.
+1. Transfer to a stand mixer with a paddle attachment.
+Beat on medium speed until smooth and cooled slightly.

-• Shape Dough Balls: Use a cookie scoop or your hands to form the dough into 1-2 inch balls.
+1. Use a cookie scoop or spoon to form 1-2 inch balls.

-• Bake: Place dough balls on a parchment-lined baking sheet and bake for 25-28 minutes or until puffed and just starting to color.
+1. Place on a parchment-lined baking sheet and bake for 25-28 minutes until puffed and golden.

 A blender with the ingredients to make Brazilian cheese bread blended together